 - Engraving: If the information wears off or isn’t clear, it’s useless.
 If you’re willing to pay a little more, embossing lasts longer.

 - Security: An ID tag is useless on the floor or ground.
 It needs to attach securely to the collar.
 You also don’t want it to catch on other objects and trap your pet.

 Information on the Tag

 While it’s tempting to write a novel describing how much you love your pet, there isn’t a pet ID tag out there large enough.
 The fact that you put a tag on your pet shows you adore them.
 Still, you do want to list some critical information.

 Every pet ID tag should have this information somewhere on it:

 - Your Pet’s Name: This needs to be the name you use regularly.
 Sure, her official name is Princess Angelica Caribou of the First Frost, but all she hears around the house is Angie.
-Using her full name (which will pretty much take up the tag) is going to hamper a rescuer.
+Using her full name (which will pretty much take up the tag) will hamper a rescuer.
 She won’t respond to them.
 (And they’ll have no idea which name to use: Princess?
 Angelica?
 Boo-Boo?)

 - Your Phone Number: Pick a number someone is likely to answer.
 If no one picks up the home phone, it’s worthless.
 If your spouse is always available, use their number.
 You CAN list a secondary number.